MIT-CAVE/cave_app/README.md

 # Cave App
-A Django server to host the API and act as the Cave back end.
+Quickly create interactive web applications for python based models.
 ![map view](https://utils.mitcave.com/docs/cave_app-0.3.0/map.jpg)
-This is the type of interactive data models that you can create with the CAVE API.

 # Getting Started

 1. Install the [Cave CLI](https://github.com/MIT-CAVE/cave_cli).
 See the full instructions how how to install the Cave CLI [here](https://github.com/MIT-CAVE/cave_cli).
-    - If you do not want to use the CLI, see the instructions [here](NON_CLI_README.md).
+    - If you do not want to use the CLI (or for production deployments), see the instructions [here](NON_CLI_README.md).

 2. Create a new cave app:
     ```